Policies

 4.1 Competency-based assessment.
 You must demonstrate competency in all required areas to complete the Course.

-4.3 Award.
-On successful completion of all Course requirements (and any required external WEP evidence where applicable) and clearance of all fees, IOLT will confer the certificate of completion of Practical Legal Training.
+• 4.3 Upon completion.
+On successful completion of all Course requirements and Workplace Experience requirements and clearance of all fees, IOLT will confer the certificate of completion of Practical Legal Training.

 4.4 Admission application.
 After completing your PLT, you are responsible for your admission application with your chosen admitting authority.